meshenger-app/meshenger-android/README.md

 # Meshenger

-True P2P voice- and video phone calls without the need for accounts or access to the Internet.
-There is no discovery mechanism, no meshing and no servers.
+Direct voice- and video phone calls.
+No need for accounts or access to the Internet.
 Just scan each others QR-Code that will contain the contacts IP address.
-This works in many off-the-grid networks such as community mesh networks but also in company networks or at home.
+This works at home or company networks but also in many off-the-grid networks such as community mesh networks.

 Features:

 - voice and video calls
-- no accounts or registration
 - encrypted communication
-- database backup and encryption
+- no accounts, no registration, no adds
 - add custom addresses to reach contacts

 Limitations: